AkashBedi08/TEXTERIZER/README.md

 # TEXTERIZER
-It is a simple text summarise
+It is a simple text summariser
+Requires PYTHON and supporting files